learning-at-home/hivemind/README.md

 release cycle is not established yet, we recommend installing hivemind from source to keep up with the latest bugfixes and improvements.

+Note: for now, hivemind can be run on Windows only using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install-win10).
+If you want to configure WSL to work with the GPU, use the [official guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) by Nvidia.

 ### With pip

 If your versions of Python and PyTorch match the requirements, you can install hivemind from pip: